netsys-edinburgh/CoreKube/docs/Evaluation.md

 This script uses [`tshark`](https://www.wireshark.org/docs/man-pages/tshark.html) to capture the packets between Nervion and CoreKube.
 It is configured to only show NGAP (control plane) packets, and to show the relative times of such packets.
 Specifically, the first column of each line of output is the time between the previously-displayed packet and the current packet, measured in seconds.

 Observe the rows that show packets from CoreKube to Nervion.
 The relative times of these packets represent the response latencies of CoreKube.
-The value should be within 1-3 milliseconds (0.001 - 0.003 seconds), which agrees with values presented in Figure 6a, and is better than latencies for Open5GS and Free5GS cores that measure up to 10 milliseconds (0.01 seconds).
+The value should be within 1-3 milliseconds (0.001 - 0.003 seconds), which matches with values presented in Figure 6a of the CoreKube paper, and is better than latencies for Open5GS and Free5GS cores that go up to 10 milliseconds (0.01 seconds).

 An example output is shown below.
 The latency of the *Authentication request* message can be observed by finding the line with the text "Authentication request", then observing the number at the start of the line.
-In this case it would be 001833610, or 1.83ms.
+In this example case, it is 0.001833610, or 1.83ms.
 Similarly, the example output shows the latency of the *Security mode command* message to be 1.3ms.

 ```
 2.000794704 Nervion → CoreKube NGAP 156 InitialUEMessage, Registration request